SubramanyaGurumurthy/DISS-Lab/README.md

 ## Task

 This repository contains the solution to the challenge of the *Design and Implementation of Software Systems* course, where the goal is to navigate a robot through an undisclosed maze and find a target wall of a specified color.
 The challenge is designed to test the student's ability to design an algorithm that makes the robot explore the maze, accurately detect colors, and make strategic decisions.
+The complete solution were programmed using Java programming language.

 ### Challenge Summary: